sgflores/EFCoreRESTAPI/README.md

 	Step 3: Choose the Products model class and InventoryContext context class, and then name the control ProductsController.

+	Step 4: Configure NewtonJson to fixed possible error for

+		System.Text.Json.JsonException:
+		A possible object cycle was detected which is not supported.
+		This can either be due to a cycle or if the object depth is larger

+    This error occurs when eager loading model relationships.
+To fixed this we must install  `Microsoft.AspNetCore.Mvc.NewtonsoftJson` and add this package to our Startup.cs under ConfigureServices method

+		services.AddControllersWithViews()
+		                .AddNewtonsoftJson(options =>
+		                options.SerializerSettings.ReferenceLoopHandling = Newtonsoft.Json.ReferenceLoopHandling.Ignore
+		            );

 10. Change launch url in launchSettings.js under properties section

 		"launchUrl": "api/products",